ceri-num/uv-larm/notions/sld-intro.md

 ---

+## UV-LARM

+#### Software and Architecture for Mobile Robots

+**With a central need:** modular software

+- An expected complex global behavior
+- Splited in piece of programs (modules)
+- Communicating together
+- With dedicated tasks (sensor driver, reprensentation, planning, controling...)
+- And a bunch of tools making all working together...

+---

 ## UV-LARM - Schedule

 <br />

-*1st week:* Introduction to notions with tutorials.
+*1st week:* Introduction, simulation and movement.

-*2d week:* Challenge kickoff and some complementary notions.
+*2d week:* Vision and Mapping.

-*3d week:* Challenge as your projet.
+*3d week:* Challenge as your project.

 *4th week:* Evaluation through the code you provide.